And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plane.

 They don't want her to.

-Uh I'm contending to you today that the source is somebody other than Rove.
+I'm contending to you today that the source is somebody other than Rove.

-And therefore it's a source that embarrasses the Times.
+And therefore, it's a source that embarrasses the Times.

-Uh she's in jail, and she's in jail for contempt because she will not give up her source, and there is a federal law now that says a source must be given up by a journalist in a criminal investigation, and she's refusing, so she's in jail.
+And there is a federal law now that says a source must be given up by a journalist in a criminal investigation.

 You would think he would do the same thing for Judith Miller.

-So I'm more interested in the New York Times behavior in this and who they're trying to help and cover up and what it is that would embarrass them if uh Judith Miller did testify.
+So I'm more interested in the New York Times behavior in this and who they're trying to help and cover up and what it is that would embarrass them if Judith Miller did testify.

-Um could it be another reporter?
+Could it be another reporter?

 Could she be protecting another reporter?

-Could GP protecting uh you know some lib somewhere?
+Could she be protecting some libs somewhere?

-Could she be protecting uh Joe Wilson himself?
+Could she be protecting Joe Wilson himself?

 Maybe it's Valerie Plymouth.